MrBat21/advanced-cpp-lab005-Vinh-Hoang/docs/complexity.md

 - Description: for each value, scan the whole array and count occurrences.
 - Time complexity: O(n^2)
 - Space complexity: O(1)
-- Why: each value may require a full pass through the array.
+- Why: each of the n values unconditionally executes a full pass through the entire array of size n, resulting in n* n = n^2$ comparisons.

 ### Algorithm B: Hash table counts